jamil-dar/Animation-using-C-and-OpenGL-for-graphics/README.md

 # 2017-Animation-using-C-and-OpenGL-for-graphics
-Animation created in 2017, using C++ and OpenGL for graphics
+Animation created in Visual Studio 2017, using C++ and OpenGL for graphics